chaoticgd/ripped_apart/README.md

 ## Credit

+A lot of the lump names were reverse engineered by [doesthisusername](https://github.com/doesthisusername).
 Some of the swizzle tables were originally reverse engineered by Slipsy.

 The [bcdec](https://github.com/iOrange/bcdec) library is used for texture decompression and the [lodepng](https://github.com/lvandeve/lodepng) library is used for PNG encoding.